 Yes, you can do accounting as a side job.
 You could work part-time as an employee, freelance, offer bookkeeping services, or work as an accounting consultant or tax consultant.
 There are also several ways to incorporate your expertise into an online business, like creating an online course.

 A freelance bookkeeper keeps track of a company’s financial transactions.
 This can include recording revenue and expenses, preparing financial statements, dealing with sales tax, and filing taxes.

-Yes, tax preparation can be a good side hustle to make money.
+Yes, starting a tax preparation business can be a good accountant side hustle to make money.
 This is because it’s a service always in demand, and you can make an excellent hourly rate.
 The downside is that it is highly seasonal, and the amount of work is inconsistent.
 You’ll be busy during tax season but may not have a lot of work at other times of the year.

 Final Thoughts on Side Hustles for Accountants